maheshpaliwal/location-task/README.md

 # location-task
 ## Requirements

-For development, you will only need Node.js and mongodb;
+For test, you will only need Node.js and mongodb;
 ### MongoDb
 Just go on official website of mongodb
 ### Node